mwpreston/rubrik-roxie-plugin-for-errbot/docs/quick-start.md

 ![](img/errbot-run.png)

 Errbot will now be started in text/developer mode.
 Here we can test that Errbot is responding by issuing the `!tryme` command, which in turn calls an example plugin which was loaded during the `errbot --init` process.
-A succesful Errbot installation will respond with 'It works !' as shown below:
+A successful Errbot installation will respond with 'It works !' as shown below:

 ![](img/itworks.png)

 To confirm that the Rubrik Plugin for Errbot has been successfully loaded issue the `!status plugins` command and search for the Rubrik plugin.
-A properly working pluging will have an 'A' displayed for its status to indicate it has been activated.
+A properly working plugin will have an 'A' displayed for its status to indicate it has been activated.
 The following illustrates a properly function Rubrik plugin:

 ![](img/rubrik-plugin-status.png)

-This mearly ensures that our plugin is working.
-Configuration still needs to occur before it is able to connect to a Rubrik cluster.
-Before that however, the next step is to get Errbot talking to Mattermost.
+This process ensures that our plugin is working, however configuration still needs to occur before it is able to connect to a Rubrik cluster.
+That said, even before configuration we need to get Errbot talking to Mattermost.

 ### Installation of the mattermostdriver and Errbot for Mattermost Backend